mitzirubi/hackbright_project_forgetmenot/README.md

 * Set up and activate a python virtualenv, and install all dependencies:
     * `pip install -r requirements.txt`
-    * `source secrest.sh`
+    * `source secrets.sh`
 * Create the tables in your database:
     * `python -i model.py`
     * While in interactive mode, create tables: `db.create_all()`
 * Next, seed your data (you must have an Instagram API key(remember to source your secrets!) before running your seed file.
-In this seed file you will make a request to both Instagram and google maps.
-Which will request the user liked images, and commit them to your database(WIP: OAuth):
+In this seed file you will make requests to both the Instagram API and Google maps API.
+The Instagram request will get the users liked images and commit them to your database(WIP: OAuth).
+The google maps api will use the be use to use the Instagram Lat/long and convert the address into a readable address and store that along with the other information into the Forgetmenot database.
    * `python seed.py`
 * Start up the flask server:
     * `python server.py`